Nassau County Medicaid Planning Lawyer

 - Education and Resources: We empower our clients with knowledge about Medicaid regulations, helping you make informed decisions about your healthcare and financial future.

-- Those under 65 years of age and children must apply to the NY State of Health for coverage.
+- Those under 65 and children must apply to the NY State of Health for coverage.

 - Women who are pregnant can apply for immediate coverage through selected providers or through the NY State of Health.